Mother helping her son with opening a box. She is wearing Bauerfeind's LumboTrain Back brace

 Whilst common medications such as

-The use of medical grade back supports provide relief and compression to the affected joints and serves as a treatment to degenerative conditions of the lumbar spine.
-Given it is a non-invasive approach with research papers proving a further stimulation of surrounding muscle activity, patients can be confident that a medical grade back support will assist with pain relief and improving day to day mobility.
+The use of medical-grade back supports provides relief and compression to the affected joints and serves as a treatment for degenerative conditions of the lumbar spine.
+Given it is a non-invasive approach with research papers proving a further stimulation of surrounding muscle activity, patients can be confident that medical-grade back support will assist with pain relief and improve day-to-day mobility.

 LUMBOTRAIN